GreenFlag31/dropdown-library/projects/ngx-dropdown-ease/README.md

 # Style customisation

 This library offers a basic style customisation API.
 A class based CSS approach has been favored, so you can _almost_ style everything.
-Directives attached to the DOM do not cause style encapsulation, so you can style the corresponding classes in the styling sheet of the hosting component as you would normally do for any html element (no need of `ViewEncapsulation.None`).
+Add `ViewEncapsulation.None` to your component.
 Find the corresponding classes by inspecting the DOM.

 Following example changes the background color and the color of the menu: